Jewish United Fund of Metropolitan Chicago

 Critical Alignment Factors:

-- Apply both a "gender lens" and "Jewish lens" - projects must recognize Jewish women and girls have unique needs because of both gender and religious/cultural heritage
+- Apply both a "gender lens" and "Jewish lens" - projects must recognise Jewish women and girls have unique needs because of both gender and religious/cultural heritage

-- Demonstrate social change approach through: reframing community issues, shifting behavior, increasing engagement, changing institutional policies, or maintaining previous progress
+- Demonstrate social change approach through: reframing community issues, shifting behaviour, increasing engagement, changing institutional policies, or maintaining previous progress

-- Organizational commitment: JWF considers holistic support of women and girls, including representation of Jewish women and girls among leadership and key staff positions
+- Organisational commitment: JWF considers holistic support of women and girls, including representation of Jewish women and girls among leadership and key staff positions

 Funding Strategy:

-- General operating support only available to organizations exclusively serving Jewish women and girls
+- General operating support only available to organisations exclusively serving Jewish women and girls

 - Most grants are project-specific funding

-- Innovation grants favor startups within 3 years or pilot projects with creative approaches
+- Innovation grants favour startups within 3 years or pilot projects with creative approaches

 Priority Focus Areas (choose one):